dart-archive/jnigen/jni_gen/java/README.md

 Note that some options are directly forwarded to the underlying tool.

-ApiSummarizer's current use is in `jni_gen` for obtaining public API of java packages.
+ApiSummarizer's current use is in `jnigen` for obtaining public API of java packages.
 Only the features strictly required for that purpose are focused upon.

 ## Running tests
 Run `mvn surefire:test`